qualiaMachine/ML_with_Amazon_SageMaker/episodes/Data-storage-setting-up-S3.md

 ::::::::::::::::::::::::::::::::::::: callout

 ### Benefits of using S3 (recommended for SageMaker and ML workflows)
 For flexibility, scalability, and cost efficiency, store data in S3 and load it into EC2 as needed.
 This setup allows:

+- **Separation of storage and compute**: The most essential advantage.
+Data in S3 remains accessible even when EC2 instances are stopped or terminated, reducing costs and improving workflow flexibility.
+- **Easy data sharing**: Datasets in S3 are easier to share with team members or across projects compared to EC2 storage.
+- **Integration with AWS services**: SageMaker, Lambda, and other AWS services can read directly from and write back to S3, streamlining ML workflows.
 - **Scalability**: S3 handles large datasets efficiently, enabling storage beyond the limits of an EC2 instance's disk space.
-- **Cost efficiency**: S3 storage costs are generally lower than expanding EC2 disk volumes.
-You only pay for the storage you use.
+- **Cost efficiency**: S3 storage is generally lower cost than expanding EC2 disk volumes, and you only pay for the storage you use.
-- **Separation of storage and compute**: You can start and stop EC2 instances without losing access to data stored in S3.
-- **Integration with AWS services**: SageMaker can read directly from and write back to S3, making it ideal for AWS-based workflows.
-- **Easy data sharing**: Datasets in S3 are easier to share with team members or across projects compared to EC2 storage.
-- **Cost-effective data transfer**: When S3 and EC2 are in the same region, data transfer between them is free.
+- **Data persistence**: Unlike EC2 storage, which can be lost if an instance is terminated, S3 ensures long-term data availability.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Recommended approach: S3 buckets

-### Summary steps to access S3 and upload your dataset
+In order to upload our titanic dataset to an S3 bucket on AWS, we'll follow the below summary procedure (details follow):

 1. Log in to AWS Console and navigate to S3.
 2. Create a new bucket or use an existing one.